brettchalupa/projectbook/src/_introduction.md

 Did you code an open source version of one of the projects and want to share the source to help others?
 Well, add it in a pull request!
 Your project will be a helpful reference for those that are stuck.
 Who knows, you might find some people to contribute and help you out.

+## Share

+_Projectbook_ uses [GitHub Discussions](https://github.com/brettchalupa/projectbook/discussions) to share projects people have made.
+Join in, ask for help, and collaborate with others on projects.

 ## Dig In!

 View the projects in the sidebar or browse through the sections below to find a project that catches your interest.
 Then hack away and make some cool things!
 Learn a lot.
 And share what you make.